• Skip to primary navigation

 14. Repeat the process until all the patties and/or roundels are cooked.

-15. Serve these falafel patties in a burger, serve them with a mezz-style platter, tuck them into a fluffy pita bread, crumble them little on a wrap or serve them just like that as a snack/appetizer with tazatki, tahini sauce or your favorite hummus the possibilities are endless.
+You can serve falafel patties in a burger, on a mezz-style platter, tuck them into a fluffy pita bread, crumble them a bit on a wrap, or serve them as a snack/appetizer with tzatziki, tahini sauce, or your favorite hummus.
+The possibilities are endless!

 Falafel Burger